Dzenly/tia/readme.md

 ## Words of gratitude

 The engine was started to develop in the "R-Vision" company (https://rvision.pro/).
-Thank you, "R-Vision", for initial sponsorship and for allowance to open the sources.
+Thank you, "R-Vision", for the sponsorship and for allowance to open the sources.

 ----------------------------------